huyhoang1001/async-telemetry-gateway/blog.md

-# From `mpsc` to `Notify`: Designing a Robust Async Pipeline in Rust
+# Understanding Async Primitives Through Real-World Patterns

 Most async Rust tutorials show you isolated examples: "Here's how `mpsc` works," or "This is what `broadcast` does."
-But in production systems, these primitives don't work in isolation—they form an interconnected web of communication patterns that must handle backpressure, coordinate shutdown, and maintain consistency under load.

-Through studying production async systems and their failure modes, I've learned that understanding async primitives in context is far more valuable than memorizing their individual APIs.
-Today, I'll walk you through a realistic "Telemetry Gateway" that demonstrates how seven different async primitives work together to create a robust, production-ready system.

-## System Overview

-Our telemetry gateway simulates a real-world data ingestion pipeline:
+But understanding when and why to choose each primitive is much harder when you only see them in isolation.

+The real insight comes from seeing how these primitives behave under different conditions—what happens when channels fill up?
+How do you coordinate shutdown across multiple tasks?
+When should you use `broadcast` vs `watch` vs `mpsc`?

+To explore these questions, I've built a "Telemetry Gateway" that demonstrates eight different async primitives working together.
+This isn't a production system you should copy—it's a learning tool designed to show you the behavioral differences between primitives in realistic scenarios.

+## Learning Through a Telemetry Gateway

+To understand how async primitives behave in realistic scenarios, I've created a telemetry gateway that processes sensor data:

 ```
 [Devices] --mpsc--> [Aggregator] --broadcast--> [Clients]